 You can deduct $25 worth of business gifts that you give to an individual during the course of the year, unless they are widely distributed items of four dollar value or less and have your name clearly and permanently printed on them or if they are signs, racks or other promotional materials displayed on the business premises of the receiver of the items.

 Do you or does someone you know have a problem with alcohol?
-If so the faith based drug and alcohol treatment centers of Zion Recovery can help.
+If so the Christian drug rehab and alcohol treatment centers of Zion Recovery can help.